guardian/login.gutools/README.md

 If users do not have a cookie issued, they can request an email with a link for obtaining a new cookie through the '/emergency/request-cookie` endpoint.

+If a lot users are requesting new cookies, we might have to increase the read/write capacity of the dynamo table where cookie tokens are stored.

 There will be a limited number of users that can switch emergency access on and off.
 This will be required if Google Auth is down.